anuzzolese/OntoPiA-UI/README.md

 This projects provides the following facilities for enhancing user experience with the ontologies and the controlled vocabularies of OntoPiA:
  - Virtuoso as SPARQL enpoint;
  - LODE for visualising ontologies as HTML;
+ - WebVOWL for visualising ontologies with the Visual Notation for OWL Ontologies (VOWL);
  - LodView for browsing ontology entities as well as controlloed vocabularies entities.

 ### Build and run